 To be effective, it is very important to take the pill at the same time every day.
-The mini-pill is more time sensitive than the combination pill, and thus more important to take it to the exact same time.
-Unlike the combination pills, mini-pills contain hormones and should therefore be taken daily without any breaks.
+The mini-pill is more time sensitive than the combination pill, and thus more important to take it on the exact same time.
+Mini-pills should be taken daily without any breaks.

 Reasons to Use the Mini-Pill